pascal-c/groupfony-framework/README.md

 ## Main goals
 1. for small and medium sized projects
-2. I wanted controller actions to be automatically injected with services by Type Hinting the parameters.
+2. I wanted controller actions to be automatically injected with services by type hinting the parameters.
 See Usage->Controller Section for details.

 Groupfony Framewok is inspirated by [Silex](http://silex.sensiolabs.org/), but takes more usage of Symfony Components, especially the Routing and Dependency Injection Components.
+It is designed for the Groupfony project, that will offer different components for group communication (group management, mailing lists, cms, calendar, etc.).
+These components can be used independently and will communicate with each other in a service orientated architecture.
+So the framework might come with some support for web hooks in future versions.

 ## Installation
 via Composer.
 Add this to your composer.json file: